Naida1710/simple_baby_tracker/README.md

 - Allow users to create profiles for multiple babies under the same account.
 - Auto-save progress every few inputs to prevent data loss if the program closes unexpectedly.
 - Record the exact time for each data entry, not just the date.
-- Add password reset option.
+- Add password and password reset option (Although this option was initially included, but I removed it in agreement with my mentor.)
 - Allow users to export their baby’s logged data as CSV or simple text reports.
 - Add the function to View Today's Summary for the Logged-in Users.